Avernum: Avernum: Second Trilogy

-Avernum 4
+Avernum IV

-Avernum 4 was released for Macintosh in late 2005 and released for Windows on March 2, 2006.
+Avernum IV (also known as Avernum 4) was released for Macintosh in late 2005 and released for Windows on March 2, 2006.
 It makes use of the Geneforge engine and merges it with the Avernum engine; essentially this means that the gameplay is entirely turn-based, but uses the Geneforge point-and-click navigation and user interfaces.
 In addition, there is a large amount of new art in order to bring the world of Avernum to life within the reworked Geneforge engine.

 Avernum 4 takes place long after the other games – one of the dialogue options remarks that the events of the third game happened "before we were even born".
 Weird monsters have been appearing in the underworld, and three powerful shades have been attacking people in the cities.
 A group of assassins also appears and targets all travellers and especially player characters.
 The player takes charge of a group of heroes which will, in the end, determine the fate of all of Avernum.

+The game was remade as Avernum 4: Greed and Glory in 2025.
+This remade version is the first remake of Avernum IV and uses a new game engine.

-Avernum 5
+Avernum V

-On November 12, 2007 Spiderweb Software released Avernum 5 for Macintosh, followed by the Windows version on February 16, 2008.
+On November 12, 2007 Spiderweb Software released Avernum V (also known as Avernum 5) for Macintosh, followed by the Windows version on February 16, 2008.
 The game utilizes the same game engine as its predecessor, but differs greatly in its plot element.
 Instead of being hired by Avernum (as with all other chapters in the series), the party of adventurers in the story fulfill the bidding of the Empire.
 The player controlling the party must hunt down the assassin Dorikas while dealing with numerous other obstacles such as spies and betrayal.
 Meanwhile, characters in the party are trained in over fifty spells and battle disciplines.
 Battle disciplines are applied on an axonometric game grid sharing an interface with Avernum 4.

-Avernum 6
+Avernum VI

-Avernum 6 was released late 2009 for the Macintosh and early March 2010 for Windows and was developed on a low budget.
+Avernum VI (also known as Avernum 6) was released late 2009 for the Macintosh and early March 2010 for Windows and was developed on a low budget.
 In the time since the last game, Avernum has been struck by several disasters.
 The mushrooms which provide most of Avernum's food have been infected with a disease causing them to become poisonous and die, and the Slithzerikai horde has attacked.
 The player controls a group of Avernite soldiers whose job is to save Avernum.

-Rebooted Series
+Remade Series

+Starting in 2011, the Avernum series was remade, with each remade game featuring an enhanced game engine and expanded content.

 Avernum: Escape from the Pit

-In 2011, the series was rebooted with Avernum: Escape from the Pit, which follows the same plot (and whose title is a portmanteau of) Avernum and Exile: Escape from the Pit, but features a greatly enhanced game engine and an expanded storyline.
+The first remade game, which follows the same plot as Avernum and Exile: Escape from the Pit, was released on December 14, 2011.

 Avernum 2: Crystal Souls

-In 2015, following the reboot of the first game, the second game was rebooted, based on the same plot and title of Avernum 2 and Exile II: Crystal Souls.
-Once again it consists of game engine enhancements and additional plot elements.
+The second remade game, based on Avernum 2 and Exile II: Crystal Souls, was released on January 14, 2015.

 Avernum 3: Ruined World

-The third rebooted game, based on the same plot and title of Avernum 3 and Exile III: Ruined World was released on January 31, 2018.
+The third remade game, based on Avernum 3 and Exile III: Ruined World, was released on January 31, 2018.